5 Devonshire Place

 Satya Bhattacharya has worked as a Consultant Surgeon at the Royal London and St Bartholomew’s Hospitals in London since 1999.
 He looks after his private patients at the London Clinic, the Princess Grace Hospital and the King Edward VII Hospital.
 He is the Clinical Lead for the multi-disciplinary team for liver and pancreas cancer (HPB MDT) in North-East London.
-He also serves as Serjeant Surgeon to the Royal Household.
+He serves as the Serjeant Surgeon to the Royal Family.

 His clinical interests, apart from gallstone surgery, include surgery of the liver, pancreas and bile duct, particularly keyhole andopen surgery to remove tumours of the liver and pancreas.
 He also performs general surgery, such as repair of hernias.

 In addition to his clinical work, he is engaged in research and teaching as an Honorary Reader at the Barts Cancer Institute, Barts and theLondon School of Medicine and Dentistry, Queen Mary, University of London.
 He has many publications in surgical journals and has served as a referee (peer reviewer) for 4 international surgical journals.
 He is active in undergraduate and postgraduate teaching, and is an examiner for the FRCS examination in General Surgery.
 He is an Adviser/Referee to the NIHR HealthTechnology Assessment (HTA) Programme.
 He has raised over £600,000 for research into pancreatic and liver disease in the past years.
 This has been utilised in running several research projects at the Barts and the London School of Medicine and Dentistry.